Library — Content Blocks

 1. The Data Selection List selected as the source of the Data Selection contains the fields used in the Content Block.

-2. The fields in the Data Selection definition and exposed for personalization in the Repeater.
+2. The fields in the Data Selection definition are exposed for personalization in the Repeater.

 3. The Content Block is added to a Repeater using the Data Selection that has those fields defined.